heschy/Stargate-Generator/index.md

 Current Status:
 ```
 The addon will do this:
-1. Create a cylinder
-2. Create a blank Material
-3. Apply the blank Material to the cylinder
+1. Produce Errors
 ```

-Next Status:
+Last Status:
 ```
-The addon will do this:
+The addon did this do this:
 1. Create a cylinder
 2. Create a complex Naquadah Material
-3. Apply the Naquadah Material to the cylinder
+3. ᐰpply the Naquadah Material to the cylinder
+4. Apply a simple Geometry Node tree to the Cylinder.
+5. Tidy up unused Materials wich has been created by the Addon.
 ```
-## About
+## ᐰbout

+### Versions

+Well, currently there are two versions: Stargate-Generator and Stargate-Material-Creator.
+**If you have Stargate-Generator, you do not need to use any other versions.**
+- [X] Stargate-Generator creates a Cylinder and a few empty Materials.
+Then it applies some nodes to the Mesh and there is a Stargate!
+- [X] Stargate-Material-Creator creates the Needed Shaders, and if you want it applies it to the Current object.
+- [ ] Stargate-Geometry-Creator will be released next.

+### History

-I got the Idea to creata a Stargate-Generator Addon for Blender when I created this by hand :
+I got the Idea to creata a Stargate-Generator ᐰddon for Blender when I created this by hand :

 ![IMG_001](img/my_stargate_nogeonodes.png)